liquidhrm/gamifyplatform/README.md

 ## GamifyPlatform Web Admin Console

 GamifyPlatform Web Admin Console provides game registration for the game developers.
 During the registration process, an application ID and a service user is generated and binded to the game.
-The application ID is unique for each game and identified the game in the Gamify Platform.
+The application ID is unique for each game and identifies the game in the Gamify Platform.
 The service user provides access to game related management function.

 ## Endpoint types
 The following REST endpoints are organized into two categories: